isah-suleiman/gear/README.md

-Data Portfolio: Excel to Tableau
+Data Portfolio: SQL, Excel and Tableau

 Table of Contents

-#Objective
+# Objective

 -   What is the key pain point